4: Uncertainty – thinking across fields

 The core reading is the PASTRES Working Paper (second half), which contains many references on the examples shared in the lecture.

-For discussions on the politics of uncertainty across a huge range of fields – from banking to insurance, disease control, migration, security and religion, among others – see the open access book edited by Ian Scoones and Andy Stirling, The Politics of Uncertainty: Challenges of Transformation (July/August 2020).
+For discussions on the politics of uncertainty across a huge range of fields – from banking to insurance, disease control, migration, security and religion, among others – see the open access book edited by Ian Scoones and Andy Stirling, The Politics of Uncertainty: Challenges of Transformation.

 ← Part 3 Course home Part 5 →